Superlatives For Every Absolutely Bonkers Moment Of Netflix's 'Too Hot To Handle'

 Least Likely To Be Your Emergency Contact: Francesca, she’ll throw you under the bus and forget the number for 911.

 Most Likely To Manage A Boy Band: Bryce.
-The piano man is getting the boys together to rehearse a little number that we’re sure he’ll try to monetize at some point.
+The piano man is getting the boys together to rehearse a little number that we’re sure he’ll try to monetise at some point.

 Best Lisa Frank Wannabe: Nicole.
 Anyone else feel like her neon yoni self portrait looked like a Lisa Frank homage?
 Just me?